The 1950s in Japan were a time of rediscovery and renewal in art,

 The structure was supposedly determined by the need to secure space for two cars but I wonder if cantilevering one-third of the upper storey is the easiest way to do that?
 Down the left side of the site is an alleyway with possibly buried services so there may be some reason why footings along that boundary weren’t an option.
 It could be true.

 Internally, the life of the house is organized around the structure that appears in every space.
 In the tatami room (middle right, below) there’s just the shadow of the tree structure on the lower wall.
 It was quite beautiful actually, this shadow of a serious structure.
 You’ll never see a photograph of them, but the washroom and bathroom are extraordinary.
 Just you and the structure.

 Getting a plan within that structure presented two problems that were solved in the simplest way possible.
 The first was to move part of the bedroom wall to provide a passage around the inclined column blocking the way.

 The requirement for an extra room on the roof was a late change to the brief the story goes.
 I’m not so sure about that because I don’t know how the parents, two daughters, one son and a grandmother were ever going to have lived in this house without that room.
 Shinohara was not an ad-hoc kind of guy so I’m inclined to believe the story.
-(At the time I visited last, the parents slept in the storage room of the ground floor photography studio.
+(When I last visited, the parents slept in the storage room of the ground floor photography studio.
 They didn’t mind.)